 Benefits for Point Park students

-The agreement with Point Park University states that Point Park students who are accepted to the IWP M.A. programs will receive guaranteed scholarships of $2,200 per semester, in addition to any merit-based scholarships already available to general applicants.
+The agreement with Point Park University states that Point Park students who are accepted to one of IWP’s in-person M.A. programs will receive guaranteed scholarships of $2,200 per semester, in addition to any merit-based scholarships already available to general applicants.
 This partnership scholarship only requires part-time enrollment, allowing each recipient to get a jump start on their professional careers.

 Furthermore, the partnership offers Point Park students reserved placements in the IWP internship program.